What is cardio…?

 This is when a runner has a euphoric feeling after a few miles of training.
 The result of a “runners high” is the feeling of reduced stress and anxiety.
-They also feel lesser pain, which ultimately makes them feel like the can keep going and going and going for miles to come.
+They also feel lesser pain, which ultimately makes them feel like they can keep going and going and going for miles to come.
 Now you don’t have to be hitting the pavement hard to achieve this high, any intense aerobic exercise can trigger this feeling

 So in short, cardio gives us the following…

-What is the deal with weight training ?
+What is the deal with weight training?

-*DID YOU KNOW : Aerobic means “with oxygen” and Anaerobic means “without oxygen”
+*DID YOU KNOW: Aerobic means “with oxygen” and anaerobic means “without oxygen”